SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 #### Phrase 2

 This phrase aims to find research about the use of unsafe drinking water, i.e. drinking water from unimproved water sources or contaminated drinking water.
-Definitions for unimproved water sources and biological or chemical contaminants of drinking water were found from the indicator metadata 6.1.1. https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf (“UNstats2025”)
+Definitions for unimproved water sources and biological or chemical contaminants of drinking water were found from the indicator metadata 6.1.1. https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf <a href="#f8">(UN Statistics division 2025)</a>.

 The elements of the phrase are *unsafe/unprotected/contaminated/unimproved sources + drinking water*